confluentinc/learn-kafka-courses/kafka-streams/README.md

 for the Kafka Streams course.
 To get started you'll need to sign up for a CCloud account.
 Follow the steps below to get everything ready to go.

+It's recommended that you do these exercises while following along with the [Kafka Streams 101 course](https://developer.confluent.io/learn-kafka/kafka-streams/get-started/).
+The link for each module of the course related to the exercise description will be provided.

 ##  Confluent Cloud

 1. Go to [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree?utm_source=learnkafka).